sonne2023/SentimentAnalysis/README.md

 # SentimentAnalysis
-Use of Naive_bayes_classifier for the analysis of clients' feedback.
+Use of Naive_bayes_classifier and Logistic_regression for the analysis of clients' feedback.
 (Positive/Negative)